Supplement for Hands on Banking Instructor Guides

 Lesson Narrative

 Traditionally, Native forms of “Savings Accounts” were used to store food and supplies collected in the fall in a cache for winter.
-Many plains tribes would hunt buffalo, deer, elk and gather fruits, nuts, grain, and berries.
-The Iroquois nations would gather fish in addition to what they could find growing on the land.
-Similarly, for the northwest tribes where salmon was plentiful.
+Many Plains tribes would hunt buffalo, deer, elk and gather fruits, nuts, grain, and berries.
+The Iroquois Nations would gather fish in addition to what they could find growing on the land.
+Similarly, for the Northwest tribes where salmon was plentiful.
 To preserve these foods, Native people would smoke and/or dry them for easy storage and to prevent spoilage.
 In the areas where corn and other grains were grown, Natives would first dry and then grind up the grains using a stone and pestle.

 Preliminary Work: